merlinkv/ZX_Dandanator_MTD/README.md

 ZX Dandanator MTD & MTD_TH PCB's are designs by MerlinKV

-Special thanks to cacharreo, mad3001 & jjsaenz1969 from the Va de Retro Forum (see links bellow).

 This project is a mix of the ZX Dandanator Mini! & the Multiply add-on.

 # ATTENTION